-- (e) Local municipalities may consider implementing specific provisions in the zoning by-law to permit "shoreline activity areas".
+- (e) Local municipalities may consider limited development within "shoreline activity areas".
 The purpose of a shoreline activity area is to allow for the placement of specific structures near the shoreline while maintaining the natural viewscape and protecting the environmental integrity of the shoreline.
 Local municipalities may consider permitting certain structures within the 30 metre water setback in a "shoreline activity area" including:

 - Decks;

 - Stairways;

 - Boat Dock;

 - Boat launching;

 - Flood and Erosion Control Devises;

 - Sauna;

 - Pump house;

 - Gazebo;

-- Storage shed (1 per property which does not exceed 10 m in area and 3 metres in height);
+- Storage shed (1 per property which does not exceed 10 m2 in area and 3 metres in height);